A Guide To Selling Your Home – Part 7: Closing The Selling Process

 Rejecting An Offer

 Be prepared to reject the offer If it doesn’t meet your expectations due to its terms and conditions or low sale price.
-Simply, turn down those offers which are unacceptable or incompatible with your goals.
+Simply, turn down those offers that are unacceptable or incompatible with your goals.

 Accepting An Offer